singularityware/singularityware.github.io/pages/docs/user-docs/build-environment.md

 ## Temporary Folders
 Singularity also uses some temporary directories to build the squashfs filesystem, so this temp space needs to be large enough to hold the entire resulting Singularity image.
-By default this happens in /tmp but can be overridden by setting `SINGULARITY_TEMPDIR` to the full path where you want the squashfs temp files to be stored.
+By default this happens in /tmp but can be overridden by setting `SINGULARITY_TMPDIR` to the full path where you want the squashfs temp files to be stored.
 Since images are typically built as root, be sure to set this variable in root's environment.

 ## Pull Folder